 - While the potatoes and eggs are boiling, fry six strips of bacon until crispy.
 Reserve two tablespoon of the bacon grease.

-- Chop the dill and onions.
+Chop the dill, onions, and celery, if using.
 I used a combination of red onion and green onion, but you can use either.

 - Next, crumble the bacon, and peel and chop the boiled eggs.